• About

 The Turkish language is a unique anomaly in its region, differing from its Indo-European neighbors by belonging to the Turkic language family, with origins in Central Asia.
 The Turks began their westward migration from the steppes of Central Asia, eventually settling in Anatolia after the Seljuk victory at the Battle of Manzikert in 1071.
 This journey shaped the linguistic and cultural identity of the region, establishing Turkish as a dominant language.

-Photo by Osman Köycü on Unsplash
+the ottomans Photo by Osman Köycü on Unsplash

 During the Ottoman Empire, Turkish faced challenges as Persian and Arabic were often preferred in literature and administration.
 Yet, it endured as a unifying thread, symbolizing cultural resilience.
 Key figures like Ali Şîr Nevaî elevated its literary prestige, and Mustafa Kemal Atatürk modernized and democratized its use through far-reaching reforms.